 Inspect and repair any radiator hoses that are damaged, brittle, bulging, or unusually soft.
 Look for leaks near hose clamps, the water pump, and the radiator.

 Top off Engine Oil and Other Fluids

 To make sure your car is ready for a safe road trip, you need to fill its fluids to the recommended levels.
-Start with the engine oil and then check the brake, transmission, and power steering fluids.
+Start with the engine oil and then check the brakes, transmission, and power steering fluids.
 Choose products according to the manufacturer’s recommendations as written in your owner’s manual.